Devlandia/in-todays-story/2015-04-10-deploying-simple-html-projects-to-ghpages-using-gulp.markdown

     $ gulp foobar

 And BAM.
 The magic happens.
 For you guys who are not familiar with NPM packages the `require('gulp')` line we are just requiring a package that we installed.
 Usually this is made via `package.json` file.
 When you have this file on your folder just run `npm install` and he will install all dependencies that are listed there.
-See and example [here](https://github.com/Devlandia/gulp2ghpages/blob/master/package.json) and read more about it [here](https://docs.npmjs.com/files/package.json)
+See an example [here](https://github.com/Devlandia/gulp2ghpages/blob/master/package.json) and read more about it [here](https://docs.npmjs.com/files/package.json)

 Let's kick it up a notch.
 What if you want to write your stylesheets in **SASS**?
 Tough?
 Please.